retaildevcrews/capi-in-codespaces/README.md

 ## Prerequisites

-The main README can be completed with only access to GitHub Codespaces.
-To continue on with the AKS documentation linked at the bottom of the page, you'll need access to an Azure Subscription with permissions to create a Service Principal.
+The Lab 1 completed with only access to GitHub Codespaces.
+To complete Lab 2 and Lab 3, you will need access to an Azure Subscription with permissions to create a Service Principal.

 ## Cluster API Visualizer